 Total net position may serve, over time, as a useful indicator of an entity's financial position.
-The total net position of CMTA increased \$54.6 million, from \$567.2 million in FY2018 to \$621.8 million in FY2019, primarily due to an increase of 7.5% in sales and use tax receipts with an expanding economy in the Austin region, increases in investment income due to higher interest rates during FY2019, offset by increases in purchased transportation due to a full year of Cap Remap which was the most significant change to Capital Metro's bus network and made the network more frequent, more reliable and better connected and preliminary costs for Project Connect.
-The agency continued to increase net position in order to fund capital improvements for service enhancements, to meet Federal regulatory requirements, and to maintain transit assets in a state of good repair.
-Net position in FY2018 increased \$68.8 million, from the restated amount of \$498.4 million as of October 1, 2018 to \$567.2 million as of September 30, 2018.
+The total net position of CMTA increased \$113.8 million from \$621.8 million in FY2019 to \$735.6 million in FY2020, primarily due to funds received from the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act offset by impacts from the COVID-19 pandemic which resulted in both a decrease in operating revenue due to decreased ridership and the suspension of fares in April and May combined with an increase in operating expenses as a result of added safety measures.
+The total net position of CMTA increased \$54.6 million, from \$567.2 million in FY2018 to \$621.8 million in FY2019, primarily due to an increase of 7.5% in sales and use tax receipts with an expanding economy in the Austin region, increases in investment income due to higher interest rates during FY2019, offset by increases in purchased transportation due to a full year of Cap Remap, which was the most significant change to Capital Metro's bus network and made the network more frequent, more reliable and better connected and preliminary costs for Project Connect.

+Total assets and deferred outflows increased \$117.1 million from \$750.7 million in FY2019 to \$867.8 million in FY2020 due primarily to federal CARES Act funding related to the COVID19 pandemic and capital projects, such as the construction of the Downtown Station and additions to the bus fleet.
 Total assets and deferred outflows increased to \$751.9 million in FY2019 from \$696.6 million in FY2018 and from \$642.7 million in FY2017 due primarily to increased depreciable assets, net of depreciation, and land and improvements, offset by a decrease in projects in process.